Admissions Review

 • Each slot has 150 characters for description, 50 characters for organization name, 50 characters for role/position.

-• Order matters — list activities in order of importance, not chronologically.
+• Order matters.
+List activities by importance, not chronologically.

-• The 10-slot constraint forces Korean students with 20+ activities to make hard choices.
+• The 10-slot constraint forces students with 20+ activities to make hard choices about what to include.

 What goes in it

-The Common App Activity List is one of the most underestimated parts of a US college application — and one of the easiest places for Korean students to underperform.
+The Common App Activity List is one of the most underestimated parts of a US college application, and one of the easiest places for international students to underperform.
 The format:

 • Each slot includes: